Where do cruise ships dock in Santorini (or tender) @ googlemaps Thira Tender Pier

-The view towards Thira (also called Fira) from the top of the cable car station.
-Most cruise ships anchor in the bay, and transfer passengers to the small dock below the town by tender.
-From the dock you have the choice of cable car, donkey ride or a 600 step climb to reach the town.
+From the tender dock you have the choice of cable car, donkey ride or a 600 step climb to reach the town of Thira (also called Fira).
 Perched on a cliff above the azure seas of the Aegean sea, the whitewashed houses and churches make a beautiful sight.
+The picture above shows the view of the town from the top cable car station.

 Gold Street, Thira